PAXSTORE/cloudmsg-java-sdk/README.md

 Support send message by tag

 ### 1.5.0
 Support specify the message effective days, the default value is 1 day, the valid value is 1 day or 3 days.

+### 1.6.0
+Effective days of message supports 5 days.
+This feature only supported by remote API version 9.7.0.